antaldaniel/observatory_workflow/blogposts/blogpost_template.md

 **From your perspective, what do you see being the greatest problem with open data in 2021?**

-**What do you think the Green Deal Data Observatory can do to make open data more credible in the European economic policy community and be accepted as verified information?**
+**What do you think our automated data observatories can do to make open data more credible in the European economic policy community and be accepted as verified information?**

 ## Leo Lahti